-- "Affected person" means, for any application, a person who has a personal justiciable interest related to a legal right, duty, privilege, power, or economic interest affected by the application.
+"Affected person" means, for any application, a person who has a personal justiciable interest related to a legal right, duty, privilege, power, or economic interest affected by the application.
 An interest common to members of the general public does not qualify as a justiciable interest.
-Determination of relevant factors of a personal justiciable interest shall be considered and shall include but not be limited to, the following: - (1) whether the interest claimed is one protected by the law under which the application will be considered: - (2) distance restrictions or other limitations imposed by law on the affected interest, including proximity to well locations, facilities, activities or groundwater resources affected by or related to the application; - (3) distance restrictions or other limitations imposed by law on the affected interest; - (4) whether a reasonable relationship exists between the interest claimed and the activity regulated; - (5) likely impact of the regulated activity on the health, safety, and use of property of the person; - (6) likely impact of the regulated activity on use of the impacted natural resource by the person;
+Determination of relevant factors of a personal justiciable interest shall be considered and shall include but not be limited to, the following:

+(1) whether the interest claimed is one protected by the law under which the application will be considered:

+(2) distance restrictions or other limitations imposed by law on the affected interest, including proximity to well locations, facilities, activities or groundwater resources affected by or related to the application;

+(3) whether a reasonable relationship exists between the interest claimed and the activity regulated; (4) likely impact of the regulated activity on the health, safety, and use of property of the person; (5) likely impact of the regulated activity on use of the impacted natural resource by the person; and